MicrosoftDocs/office-docs-powershell/exchange/exchange-ps/exchange/move-and-migration/New-MigrationBatch.md

 Start-MigrationBatch -Identity $OnboardingBatch.Identity
 ```

 This example is the same as example 3 with the particularity that the -CompleteAfter parameter was added.
 In this case data migration for the batch will start, but won't complete until 09/01/2018 7:00 PM.
-It's help you to start a migration and then leave it to complete after business hours.
+It helps you to start a migration and then leave it to complete after business hours.

 ## PARAMETERS